tariqkamal283/MCQ-text-to-OCR/README.md

 1, Create a Folder.
 2, Copy/Move this .py file to that folder.
 3, Copy/Move the image to be converted in the same folder as well.
-4, Replace test11.py with your image path.
+4, Replace the tessaract path to your destination path of tessaract OCR.exe 5, Replace test11.py with your image path.
-5, Enjoy!
+6, Enjoy!